-The most important tip I have for you is to get those tortilla pieces nice and crispy and browned.
+Pro-Tip: Get those tortilla pieces nice and crispy and browned.
 Use some olive oil, and move them around until they are crisp and dark.
 You will add them back to the skillet after the eggs are cooked.

 I’m gonna be honest.
 We eat this for dinner way more than for brunch.
 It’s super quick to make, and my guys devour it.
-Whip up some black beans and go heavy on the avocado and hot sauce (yea!).

 A quick Tex-Mex dish that has plenty of kick is hard to beat on a weeknight.
 Ole!